Matt Vierling Preview, Player Props: Tigers vs. Yankees

 Matt Vierling At The Plate

+- Vierling leads Detroit with an OBP of .323 this season while batting .263 with 31 walks and 42 runs scored.

-- Vierling is batting .294 during his last games and is riding a five-game hitting streak.
+- Vierling is batting .294 during his last games and is on a five-game hitting streak.

-- Vierling has picked up a hit in 62.4% of his 109 games this year, with multiple hits in 22.9% of those games.
+- Vierling has reached base via a hit in 68 games this year (of 109 played), and had multiple hits in 25 of those games.

-- Vierling has an RBI in 20 of 109 games this season, with multiple RBI in six of them.
+- Vierling has had an RBI in 20 games this year (18.3%), including six multi-RBI outings (5.5%).
 He has also driven in three or more of his team's runs in two contests.

-- In 32 of 109 games this year, he has scored, and eight of those games included multiple runs.
+- He has scored in 32 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.